abdelkarim-jouidri/JobMarket/README.md

      Run npm run dev
      ```

-The Platform should now be accessible at http://localhost:8000.
+The Website should now be accessible at url : http://localhost:8000.